LukeErren/Dog_Breed_Classifier/README.md

 # Directories
 * templates - directory with HTML files used by the web application
-* data- directory with the trained data, used by the web application
+* data - directory with the trained data, used by the web application
+* Test_Images - contains the images who where used for test the algorithm

 # Installation
 *Workbook : Copy the dog_app.ipynb to your Anaconda Workbook directory.